stoplightio/studio/docs/01-getting-started.md

 ## Creating Your First Project

 The quickest way to get up and running with Studio is to clone an existing Git repository.
-If you're running Studio Desktop then this could be choosing a location on your computer where a repository already exists.
-If you're running Studio Web you could copy the URL to any GitHub, Bitbucket, GitLab, Gitea, or other Git repository.
+If you're running Studio Desktop then this could be choosing a location on your computer where a repository already exists, or you could copy the URL to any GitHub, Bitbucket, GitLab, Gitea, or other Git repository.

 Give it a shot with our sample project: